mcuadros/OctoPrint-TFT/README.md

 ```sh
 sudo /home/pi/scripts/install-desktop
 ```
+If you have previously attempted to install Octoprint-TFT, during the follwing GUI installation process you could be asked whether to use Lightdm or Octoprint-TFT as your default window manager.
+Please select Lightdm for now.
 Answer 'yes' to all questions.
 After installation is completed, reboot and make sure the GUI works on your TFT screen.
 NOTE: if the screen remains blank, you should try reinstalling the TFT screen drivers (depending on your screen make and model).

 ## Uninstall Lightdm window manager
-Prior to installation, remove Lightdm window, as it could interefere with the successful installation of OctoPrint TFT.
+Prior to Octoprint-TFT installation, we need to remove Lightdm window manager, as it could interefere with the successful installation of OctoPrint TFT.
 In order to do this without removing dependencies that are also required by Octoprint-TFT, run:

 ```sh
 sudo dpkg -r --force-depends lightdm